scieloorg/PC-Programs/docs/source/markup.rst

 .. image:: img/markup_botao_markup.jpg

-In Word 2007, it is different.
+From Word 2007, it is different.
 The Markup bar will appear inside the Supplement group.

 .. image:: img/markup_2007_botao_suplementos.jpg